-November 6, 2020
+November 12, 2021

 RAZOR ENERGY CORP.
-NOTICE OF ANNUAL GENERAL MEETING OF THE HOLDERS OF COMMON SHARES TO BE HELD ON DECEMBER 16, 2020
+NOTICE OF ANNUAL GENERAL MEETING OF THE HOLDERS OF COMMON SHARES TO BE HELD ON DECEMBER 22, 2021

-NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") in the capital of Razor Energy Corp. (the "Corporation") to be held solely by means of remote communication via teleconference at 587-328-1099, Meeting ID 912 9842 7281 (there is no participant code so enter # to continue) on December 16, 2020 at 2:00 p.m.
+NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") in the capital of Razor Energy Corp. (the "Corporation") to be held solely by means of remote communication via teleconference at 587-324-2527, Meeting ID 707 272 364, on December 22, 2021 at 2:00 p.m.
 (Calgary time), for the following purposes:

-- 1. receive the audit consolidated financial statements for the fiscal years ended December 31, 2019 and 2018, together with the report of the independent auditors thereon; - 2. fix the number of directors to be elected at four: - 3. elect directors for the ensuing year; - 4. appoint the auditors of the Corporation to hold office until the next annual meeting of the Shareholders and authorize the directors to fix their remuneration; - 5. approve the stock option plan of the Corporation, as described in the management information circular (the "Circular") dated November 6, 2020; and - 6. transact such other business as may properly come before the meeting or any adjournments thereof.
+- 1. receive the audit consolidated financial statements for the fiscal years ended December 31, 2020 and 2019, together with the report of the independent auditors thereon; - 2. fix the number of directors to be elected at four; - 3. elect directors for the ensuing year; - 4. appoint the auditors of the Corporation to hold office until the next annual meeting of the Shareholders and authorize the directors to fix their remuneration; - 5. approve the stock option plan of the Corporation, as described in the management information circular (the "Circular") dated November 12, 2021; and - 6. transact such other business as may properly come before the meeting or any adjournments thereof.

-Only Shareholders of record at the close of business on November 5, 2020 (the "Record Date") are entitled to notice of and to attend the Meeting or any adjournment or adjournments thereof and to vote thereat, unless, after the Record Date, a holder of record transfers his or her Common Shares and the transferee, upon producing properly endorsed share certificates or otherwise establishing that he or she owns such Common Shares, requests, not later than 10 days before the Meeting, that the transferee's name be included in the list of shareholders entitled to vote such Common Shares, in which case such transferee shall be entitled to vote such Common Shares, as the case may be, at the Meeting.
+Only Shareholders of record at the close of business on November 10, 2021 (the "Record Date") are entitled to notice of and to attend the Meeting or any adjournment or adjournments thereof and to vote thereat, unless, after the Record Date, a holder of record transfers his or her Common Shares and the transferee, upon producing properly endorsed share certificates or otherwise establishing that he or she owns such Common Shares, requests, not later than 10 days before the Meeting, that the transferee's name be included in the list of shareholders entitled to vote such Common Shares, in which case such transferee shall be entitled to vote such Common Shares, as the case may be, at the Meeting.